'Shattered' Christie set to miss Winters

 Last updated on .From the section Winter Olympics

-Former world champion speed skater Elise Christie is set to miss February's Winter Olympics in China.
+Former world champion short track speed skater Elise Christie is set to miss February's Winter Olympics in China.

 Christie has been troubled with an ankle injury this season and was behind fellow Scot Kathryn Thomson in the World Cup qualifying events.